Offering stipends vs. salary increases vs. HRAs

 In this blog post, you'll learn:

-- The key differences between stipends and salary increases.
+- The key differences between stipends, salary increases, and HRAs.

 What is a stipend?

-Employers who offer a stipend typically offer it as a one-time stipend or provide funds on a regular basis.
+Employers who offer a stipend typically provide it as a one-time payment or provide funds regularly.

 Employers often offer stipends as an employee benefit because they provide flexibility, allowing employees to use their allowance to best suit their individual needs.
 Instead of an employer selecting a one-size-fits-all benefit, stipends empower employees with more control over how they use their benefit funds.